ivanscorral/Stadiums-iOS/README.md

 Stadiums is an iOS app that lets users explore a list of touristic stadiums with ease.
 The app fetches a list of stadiums from a website and displays them as a list.
 It also has the following features:

-- ✅: Implement a detailed view that displays more information about the selected stadium (WIP)
+- ✅: Implement a detailed view that displays more information about the selected stadium
 - ✅: Detailed view when clicking on a stadium
-- ✅: Implement search and filter functionality for the stadium list (WIP)
+- ✅: Implement search and filter functionality for the stadium list
 - ✅: Search bar for filtering stadiums
 - ✅: Asynchronous image and list loading
 - ✅: Uses Core Data to persist the stadium data fetched from the API